top of page

 1. Continue reviewing basic skills and apply them to riding on the street.

-2. Speed up to 50mph.
+2. Increase speed to 50mph.

 3. Riding over uneven surfaces, such as bumps, rough patches and other mild road imperfections.

-4. Use of signals, lights and horn.
+4. Consistent use of signals, lights and horn.

 RUN MONSTER